Pollock Pines, California: History

 One of the original Pony Express stations, Twelve Mile House, was located in Pollock Pines.
 The location was covered by the restaurant Sportsman's Hall.
-The "Hall", originally opened in 1852 by John and James Blair, who had immigrated from Scotland, still operates today.
+The "Hall", originally opened in 1852 by John and James Blair, who had emigrated from Scotland, still operates today.
 It is the site of California Registered Historical Landmark #704, which reads: "This was the site of Sportsman's Hall, also known as Twelve-Mile House, the hotel operated in the latter 1850s and 1860s by John and James Blair.
 A stopping place for stages and teams of the Comstock, it became a relay station of the Central Overland Pony Express.
 Here, at 7:40 A.M., April 4, 1860, pony rider William (Sam) Hamilton riding in from Placerville, handed the express mail to Warren Upson, who, two minutes later, sped on his way eastward."

 Pollock Pines was primarily a lumber community.
 The name stems from an early land developer, Hiram Robert (H.R.)
 Pollock, who arrived with his wife Anna and son Claude Earl around 1909.
 A lumberman by trade, he borrowed money and built a saw mill.
 When the mill was destroyed by fire in the early 1930s, Hiram and Anna Pollock started selling lots in a subdivision they created out of a piece of land that lay along the ridge, on both sides of Cedar Grove School, and thus gave the town its name.

 The Pollock Pines Post Office was established on Apr.
 28, 1936, at what is currently 6401A Pony Express Trail, Pollock Pines (originally Hwy 50) with Mrs. Alice P. Grout serving as the first postmaster.
 The post office was later relocated, and now operates at 2669 Sanders Dr.